 Install the Storage Explorer utility and select the option to have the Storage Explorer start up.

-When the Storage Explorer window opens, you will need to log in to your Azure account.
-Click on the icon that looks like a person and then select the Add an account.. link.
+When the Storage Explorer window opens, enter your credentials to log in to your Azure account.
+If not prompted to log in:

+Click on the icon that looks like a person and then select the Add an account... link.

-Enter your Azure login information and then select Apply.
+Enter your Azure login information

+Select Apply.
 If prompted by the Storage Explorer, select ‘All subscriptions: <name of your subscription>’.

 Once the Storage Explorer has logged in to Azure, you should be able to see the new storage account you created with the ARM template.